apache/nifi/nifi-framework-bundle/nifi-framework/nifi-web/nifi-web-frontend/src/main/nifi/README.md

 that support other UIs that intergate with this.
 These include documentation, data viewers, advanced configuration UIs, error handling, and Registry UIs.
 Overtime, these will all be modernized and possibly brought into this Nx repo to co-locate all the front end code.

-On startup, NiFi has been updated to locate the new UI and deploy it to a new context path (`/nf`).
-One thing to note, when using the new UI running in NiFi at `/nf`, the user can log in and use the application.
-When logging out however, there is a hardcoded redirect that happens from the back end which sends the user to the old UI (`/nifi`).

-Once the remaining features have been implemented, the look and feel has be polished, and it is ready for release the old UI will be removed.
-At that time the context path for the new UI will be updated to use `/nifi`.
-Following this, the logout redirection issue called out above won’t be a problem anymore.

 ## Source Structure

 The structure of the application is laid out in the following manner.